chrisnoonan98675/site/xl-release/how-to/configure-custom-dashboards.markdown

 - release value stream
 ---

-In XL Release 8.1 and later you can create and configure personalized global dashboards.
-Global dashboards can be used to monitor a range of metrics across multiple releases, folders, and templates.
-You can also create and add [custom tiles](xl-release/how-to/create-custom-tiles.html) to your dashboard.
+In XL Release 8.1.0 and later, you can create custom dashboards with the most relevant data for your team and share them with others in your organization.
+Custom dashboards give you the flexibility to focus on a small dataset or a specific topic such as security.
+You can also create and add [custom tiles](/xl-release/how-to/create-custom-tiles.html) to your dashboard.

 ## Permissions and roles
-The create dashboard permission is required to create dashboards, see [Grant the create dashboard permission](#grant-the-create-dashboard-permission).
+The *Create dashboard* permission is required to create dashboards; see [Grant the *Create dashboard* permission](#grant-the-create-dashboard-permission).
 Users with this permission can create and edit dashboards.

 The editor role is required to modify dashboards.
 Users with this role can view and edit dashboards but not create them.
-This role is set by the dashboard owner when configuring a dashboard, see [Create a dashboard](#create-a-dashboard).
+This role is set by the dashboard owner when configuring a dashboard; see [Create a dashboard](#create-a-dashboard).

-The viewer role can view but not modify or create a dashboard.
-This role is set by the dashboard owner when configuring a dashboard, see [create a dashboard](#create-a-dashboard).
+The viewer role provides view only access to a dashboard.
+Users with this role can view but not modify a dashboard.
+This role is set by the dashboard owner when configuring a dashboard; see [create a dashboard](#create-a-dashboard). only

-### Grant the create dashboard permission
+### Grant the *Create dashboard* permission
 To allow users to create a dashboard:

 1. Click **User management** and then click the **Permissions** tab.
 2. Under the **Roles** section, add the user or user group name beside the **Create dashboard** action.